A-acuto/IQBlade_classification/README.md

 * Pandas
 * Matplotlib
 * re
-* NLTK (natural language toolkit) + words databases as PUNKT, wordnet Added in the code
+* NLTK (natural language toolkit) + words databases as PUNKT, wordnet Added in the code - VERSION 3.4.5 Install with that do not break REGEX and friends alike
 * beatifoul soup
 * requests